 Sensitivity assessment.
-IR.MIR.KT.SlatT is recorded predominantly from strong-moderately strong (0.5-3m/sec) tidal streams.
-Large scale changes tidal velocities (>1m/sec) may increase the predominance of tide swept biotopes (e.g. IR.MIR.KR.LhypT/X, IR.MIR.KT.XKTX or IR.MIR.KT.SlatT) and replace IR.MIR.KT.SlatT.
-However, the available evidence suggests that a change in flow velocities of between 0.1-0.2m/sec would have no significant effect on IR.MIR.KT.SlatT.
+IR.MIR.KT.XKT & IR.MIR.KT.XKTX are predominantly recorded from "Moderately strong" tidal streams (0.5-1.5 m/sec).
+Due to the range of tidal velocities that these biotopes are recorded within a change in flow of between 0.1-0.2m/sec would likely have no significant effect on Laminaria hyperborea or Saccharina latissima growth or productivity.
 Resistance has been assessed as 'High', resilience as 'High'.
 Sensitivity has been assessed as 'Not Sensitive' at the benchmark level.